 A number of action teams provide the support services needed to make our worship services function smoothly.
 The team leaders are always looking for volunteers who can help out.
 You can find the team leaders listed on our Leadership page.

-Our church has a strong music program with a 30-member choir which sings weekly, a bell choir which performs about once a month, and a number of vocal and instrumental soloists.
+Our church has a strong music program with a 30-member choir that sings weekly, a bell choir that performs about once a month, and a number of vocal and instrumental soloists.

 Children’s Sunday School